Giovanni Allevi: Criticism

 Allevi retorted later in the same newspaper, accusing Ughi of "defending the caste", adding: "my music speaks to people's hearts but its technical and rhythmical virtuosity requires highly-talented performers".
 He noted that "in music, it has always been difficult for new ideas to gain a hold, but later on, they became the rule to follow".

 Allevi is often accused of being simply a mass media phenomenon, nothing but the "result of a marketing strategy", as Piero Maranghi, director of Classica, a television channel fully dedicated to classical music, said.
 Marcello Filotei, journalist at the Osservatore Romano notes that "Allevi is the stereotyped representation of the composer, as anybody not familiar with concert halls expects him to be".

 Allevi is also criticized for his conceit (he defines his music as a "visionary project" for "establishing the basis for a new cultured contemporary music").

 Other musicians plead Allevi's cause, recalling that "his success gave a new birth to the piano, and encouraged many young to take piano lessons.
 In this debates I see only envy" as the pianist Nazzareno Carusi said to Panorama.

 Italian piano player Loredana Brigandi has also been a highly outspoken critic of the artist.

 Books

 La Musica in Testa, his first book was published on March 5, 2008.
 It's a diary which collects his thoughts, his experiences and the anecdotes until his success.

 Private life and health state

 Allevi said he has always suffered from panic attacks, depression, anxiety disorder, and he has Asperger syndrome.

-Giovanni Allevi is married and he has two sons.
+He is married and he has two sons.

 In 2017, during a concert in Japan, he had a retinal detachment.

 In 2022, the musician announced that he was suffering from cancer, a multiple myeloma.